LabTranslationalArchitectomics/expressyouRcell/README.md

 | Sox17       | -2.5         |
 | Lypla1      | 1.1         |

+Please, have a look at the organizaion of example input data by peering into the  ```example_list``` data structure provided within expressyouRcell.

 ## 3) Create the gene-localization table
 Before computing the color shade of each region, genes have to be associated with their cellular localization within the cell structure.
 So, the tool needs a data structure storing information on gene localization within cellular organelles.